Mathematical Foundations of Polyphonic Music Generation via Structural Inductive Bias: Symbolic Representation and Parsing Pipeline

 \subsection{Hand Separation Logic and Implementation}

-We separate musical events by hand (RH/LH) as a critical preprocessing step.
+I separate musical events by hand (RH/LH) as a critical preprocessing step.
 This separation is essential for investigating the independence of hand attributes.
 The separation logic relies primarily on the clef information (Treble clef for RH, Bass clef for LH) encoded within the MusicXML files.

-We implemented the parsing pipeline using custom Python scripts designed for robustness.
+I implemented the parsing pipeline using custom Python scripts designed for robustness.
 This approach successfully handles complex cases, including cross-staff notation and dynamic clef changes, which are common in Beethoven's advanced works.

 The pipeline successfully parsed and separated hands for \textbf{141 themes}, resulting in a \textbf{90.38\% success rate}.
-We excluded the 15 themes that failed parsing due to irresolvable ambiguities in the MusicXML encoding.
+I excluded the 15 themes that failed parsing due to irresolvable ambiguities in the MusicXML encoding.